You can use parental controls to limit the amount of time your child spends on their device or on a particular app.

 This doesn’t limit any aspect of the game itself, so it will remain enjoyable and interactive for them while being a safe, positive space to have fun with friends.

-Parental controls can also stop you facing unwanted payments that your child might incur from in-game transactions.
-Many online games now offer additional features within the game that cost real money, and can lead to parents facing huge bills from games companies after their child has made in-app purchases, whether it’s by accident or just without knowing the consequences.
+Parental controls can also stop you from facing unwanted payments that your child might incur from in-game transactions.
+Many online games now offer additional features within the game that cost real money and can lead to parents facing huge bills from game companies after their child has made in-app purchases, whether it’s by accident or just without knowing the consequences.

 To avoid this, you can set parental controls on all the major consoles like the PS4, Xbox One and Nintendo Switch to either turn off in-game purchases or turn on an ‘Ask To Buy’ setting where you’ll be able to approve or cancel them as they come through.
 Games companies themselves like EA and Fortnite’s Epic Games also let you do this through the player’s account, and smartphone settings let you do the same thing for apps.